 Pain is often easier to manage right after it starts.
 Let us know as soon as your pain starts or returns.
 Pain medication may be ordered to be given at scheduled intervals or as needed.
 Your nurse will work with you to create a pain management plan.

-Some patients find pain relief from using non-medical alternatives.
+Significant pain relief can be achieved from using non-medical alternatives.
 For example: